Wealth Within Logo

 So, is this market shake-up a warning sign or a golden opportunity?
 If history has taught us anything, it’s that when fear takes hold, smart money isn’t far behind.

-The best-performing sectors include Communication Services, up over two per cent, followed by Utilities and Consumer Staples, both up over half a per cent.
-The worst-performing sectors include Financials, down over six per cent, followed by Energy, down over three per cent and Materials, down over one and a half per cent.
+The best-performing sectors included Communication Services, up 1.62 per cent, followed by Utilities, up 1.14 per cent and Consumer Staples, up 0.89 per cent.
+The worst-performing sectors included Financials, down 7.49 per cent, followed by Energy, down 3.98 per cent and Consumer Discretionary, down 2.95 per cent.

-The best-performing stocks in the ASX top 100 include A2 Milk, up over 26 per cent, followed by Bluescope Steel, up over nine per cent and Light & Wonder Inc, up over eight per cent.
-The worst-performing stocks include Mineral Resources, down over 20 per cent, followed by Bendigo and Adelaide Bank, down over 18 per cent and National Australia Bank, down over 14 per cent.
+The best performing stocks in the ASX top 100 included A2 Milk, up 30.59 per cent, followed by Telix Pharmaceuticals, up 11.23 per cent and Charter Hall Group, up 10.25 per cent.
+The worst-performing stocks included Bendigo & Adelaide Bank, down 18.55 per cent, followed by Mineral Resources, down 16.24 per cent, and National Australia Bank, down 14.42 per cent.

 What's next for the Australian stock market?

-The All Ordinaries endured a tough week, sliding more than 2.5 per cent in a broad-market sell-off.
-Financials led the decline, tumbling over 6 per cent, but they weren’t the only ones under pressure—materials and energy stocks also struggled as reporting season added to market volatility.
+The All Ordinaries endured a tough week, sliding more than two and a half per cent in a broad-market sell-off.
+Financials led the decline, tumbling over seven per cent, but they weren’t the only ones under pressure—materials and energy stocks also struggled as reporting season added to market volatility.
 The question now is whether this signals a deeper downturn or simply a routine pullback.

 Context is key.
 This isn’t the first time the market has taken a hit, and it won’t be the last.
 Take the week ending 20 December 2024, when the index dropped 2.73 per cent, or the plunge in the week ending 9 August 2024, when the market fell over 4 per cent before recovering slightly to close the week down 2.2 per cent.
 These fluctuations are part of the market’s natural rhythm.